RiskLens/verispy/README.md

 ## Inspecting Data

-Then, of course, we might want to inspect our DataFrame:
+Then, we might want to inspect our DataFrame:

 ```python
 >>> veris_df.shape